 During the first year of graduate study, all students must take English 5000, Introduction to Graduate Study in English.

-Emphasis in Literature In addition to English 5000, students who choose this emphasis must take at least one course in each of the following six areas (mouse-over for courses that satisfy area requirements):
+Emphasis in Literature In addition to English 5000, students who choose this emphasis must take at least one course in each of the following six areas:

 Area 1: British Literature before 1660